PTManisha/Gradient_Descent/README.md

 Gradient Descent is significantly more efficient, converging much faster than brute-force scanning.

-Output
+Output:
 The script generates plots for:
   Data distribution
   Best-fit regression line
   MSE vs slope and intercept
   Loss curve for brute-force and gradient descent